karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 ## Brittleness ##
 A good place to start is to explain *what is an effective test?* At a high level I consider an effective test one which is explicit and not brittle.

 We could simply define a brittle test as one which fails often, but that isn't quite right.
 A test should only be considered brittle, which is bad, when it fails due to unrelated changes.
 As you make changes to your code, which tests will break the code and which ones won't.
 But you do want tests to break!
-There's nothing worse than having a bunch of unit tests, making a change to your code, expecting one of more tests to fail, yet everything still passes.
+There's nothing worse than having a bunch of unit tests, making a change to your code, expecting one or more tests to fail, yet everything still passes.

 Let's look at some properties of good tests which help reduce brittleness.